Chronic Pain as a Conditioned Behaviour

 If pain can be learned, perhaps it can be unlearned

 Can chronic pain be a “learned response” to things that shouldn’t hurt?
-It’s an interesting idea, with obviously optimistic implications, because what is learned might also be un-learned.
-We do not know if pain actually ever works this way.
-It is a hypothesis: maybe some pain works this way.
-It’s an interesting idea that it’s worth discussing and exploring regardless of whether it is true.
+It’s an interesting idea, with obviously optimistic implications.
+What is learned might also be un-learned!
+Unfortunately, we do not know if pain actually ever works this way, and it’s controversial — like practically everything about the science of pain.
+But it’s an interesting idea that it’s worth discussing and exploring regardless of whether it is true.

-Conditioned behaviour refers to the well-understood psychological phenomenon of classical conditioning.
-A classically conditioned response is a business-as-usual response to something that wouldn’t normally call for it.
-If we hear a bell every time we eat a cookie, soon our brains think bell equals cookie, and soon enough we start to respond to the bell exactly as if a cookie is surely coming: happiness, salivation!
+Conditioned behaviour refers to a physiological or emotional response to an arbitrary stimulus via the well-studied psychological phenomenon of classical conditioning.
+It’s a business-as-usual response to something that wouldn’t normally call for it.
+For instance, if we hear a bell every time we eat a cookie, soon our brains think bell equals cookie, and darned if we don’t start to reacting to that bell as if a cookie is imminent: happiness, salivation!
 It’s cookie time!
 New signal, same old behaviour.

-We can be conditioned to link almost any stimulus with almost any response.
+We can be conditioned to link any stimulus with many kinds of responses.
 There are many fascinating examples in the history of psychology.
 It’s a potent and cool phenomenon, a cousin to placebo weirdness.

-A particularly relevant example is that anxiety can be a conditioned response, and it’s a short hop from anxiety to psychosomatic symptoms, which can include pain.
-This is a key point in the case for the basic plausibility of chronic pain as a conditioned response.
+A particularly relevant example is that anxiety can be a conditioned response, and it seems like it might be a short hop from anxiety to psychosomatic symptoms, which may include pain.
+Or it might not!
+Whether anxiety is painful is a related controversy.
+But if anxiety can be painful, then this is a key point in the case for the chronic pain as a conditioned response.

 Sensation versus perception

-Chronic pain is notoriously a different beast than acute pain, and it’s clear that we still have a lot to learn about how it works — enough that there’s probably still room for a major insight like “it might be a conditioned response.”
-While it remains speculative and debatable, there is plenty of directly relevant evidence,12 and it’s generally plausible based on what we know about chronic pain.
+Chronic pain is notoriously a different beast than acute pain, and we still have a lot to learn about how it works — enough that there’s probably still room for a major insight like “it might be a conditioned response.”
+It’s broadly plausible based on what we know about chronic pain.

 And with chronic pain?
-The big story of pain science over the last few decades is that perception is a big factor in chronic pain.
-The longer it lasts, the more likely pain is to get louder and stranger.
+A big story of pain science over the last few decades is that perception might be a substantial factor chronic pain.
+This is disputed and debate, but it’s probably mostly a question of how true it is.

-Pain as a conditioned behaviour is a plausible mechanism for how that works: that we can learn to perceive pain even where there is little or no sensation left to base it on.
-If pain can be learned, it’s mainly perception we’re learning — but that can be very powerful, and we know that it can probably defy sensation.
+Pain as a conditioned behaviour is one possible mechanism for how that works: that we can learn to perceive pain even where there is little or no sensation left to base it on.
+If pain can be learned, it’s might be mainly perception we’re learning — but that can be powerful, and we know that it can probably defy sensation.

 There are three main types of pain.
 There is still a lot of room for speculation & debate about the nature of the “other” category.
 If pain can be a conditioned behaviour, it’s part of that “other” circle.

-Some “simple” psychosomatic pain is probably a good example of conditioned pain
+Some “simple” psychosomatic pain might be a good example of conditioned pain

-The uncomfortable truth — for every compassionate person, patient or pro — is that there is indeed such a thing as psychosomatic illness, disability, and pain.
+The uncomfortable truth — for every compassionate person, patient or pro — is that there is indeed such a thing as psychosomatic illness and disability.
+Although it’s unclear whether or not pain can also be generated/exaggerated by the mind, it is likely true to some degree.
 The functional neurological disorders (FND, formerly “conversion” disorders) are the most dramatic example of the extraordinary power of the mind to make us suffer.
 They are all too real.

 If such dramatic psychosomatic symptoms exist, then they also exist in smaller doses — one ingredient in a pain cocktail.

-It’s quite clear that these symptoms are a kind of “behaviour,” and equally clear that many of them are predictably triggered by specific non-painful stimuli.
-And this is a fairly obvious extension of the universal human experience of physical responses to psychological stimuli.4
+It’s also quite clear that these symptoms are a kind of “behaviour,” and equally clear that many of them are predictably triggered by specific non-painful stimuli.
+And this is a fairly obvious extension of the universal human experience of physical responses to psychological stimuli.13

 Blushing occurs when the blood vessels of the head and neck dilate and become infused with blood.
 It is an instantaneous physical change seen on the surface but reflecting a feeling of embarrassment or happiness that is held inside.
 When it happens I can’t control it.
 That point is important.
 My blushes betray a feeling and, even when they increase my embarrassment, I cannot stop them.